Marker Logo

 • Aerial view of Point Retreat.
 (US Coast Guard Photo)

 Location.
 58° 17.91′ N, 134° 24.322′ W. Marker is in Juneau, Alaska, in Juneau Borough.
 It is in Downtown Juneau.
-Marker can be reached from Marine Way.
+It can be reached from Marine Way.
 Marker is on the Juneau Harbor boardwalk, south of Marine Park and across from the cruise ship berths.
 Touch for map.
 Marker is at or near this postal address: 252 Marine Way, Juneau AK 99801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lincoln Rock, Fairway Island & Point Sherman (here, next to this marker); Guard Islands (here, next to this marker); Tree Point (here, next to this marker); Mary Island (here, next to this marker); Cape Sarichef & Scotch Cap (here, next to this marker); Eldred Rock (here, next to this marker); Five Finger (here, next to this marker); Sentinel Island (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Lincoln Rock, Fairway Island & Point Sherman (here, next to this marker); Guard Islands (here, next to this marker); Tree Point (here, next to this marker); Mary Island (here, next to this marker); Cape Sarichef & Scotch Cap (here, next to this marker); Eldred Rock (here, next to this marker); Five Finger (here, next to this marker); Sentinel Island (here, next to this marker).
 Touch for a list and map of all markers in Juneau.

 Also see . . .